Data & Privacy

 - →AIM only collects data that is necessary to deliver the service to you.

 - →Your assessment content and generated documents belong to you.
-We do not use them to train AI models or share them with third parties.
+We do not use them to train AI models, and we do not pool data across organizations to train a shared model.

 - →AI analysis runs server-side.
 Your data is sent to our AI provider (Anthropic) to generate responses and is not retained by them beyond the API call.